-The Plastic Problem: Increasing Transparency in the World of Waste Management
+The Plastic Problem: Increasing Transparency in Waste Management

 Reduce, Reuse, Recycle.
 These words spur our thoughts and actions surrounding waste generation and disposal, and therefore the programs we create to manage our waste systems.
 But recently, as countries around the world have been changing their own management process on a grand scale, a global recycling crisis is being uncovered and the citizens of the world are all starting to take note.
 For this crisis to be addressed, there first has to be a push to understand the complexity of the problem we are attempting to correct.